Ville de Chinon Forteresse royale de ChinonVille de Chinon Forteresse royale de Chinon

 In the footsteps of Eleanor today

-In the heart of the medieval town of Chinon the Carroi-museum houses a fascinating treasure: the cope of Saint-Mexme.
+In the heart of the medieval town of Chinon, the Carroi Museum houses a fascinating treasure: the cope of Saint-Mexme.
 This silk and gold fabric, woven at the end of the 11th century, is said to have been given to the canons by Eleanor of Aquitaine on her return from the Second Crusade.
-Among the most important items in the collections is a rare series of Romanesque sculptures from the collegiate church of Saint-Mexme, a precious testimony to medieval art in Touraine.
-Everyday objects and period documents tell the story of life in the town at the time of the Plantagenets.
-In the room dedicated to the Middle Ages, a unique collection of seals and coins illustrates the importance of Chinon as a stronghold of royal power in the twelfth century.
+Among the major pieces in the collections is a rare series of Romanesque sculptures from the collegiate church of Saint-Mexme, a precious testimony to medieval art in Touraine.
+At the same time, everyday objects and period documents tell the story of life in the city at the time of the Plantagenets.
+In the room dedicated to the Middle Ages, a unique collection of seals and coins illustrates the importance of Chinon as a stronghold of royal power in the 12th century.

 Chinon, capital of the Plantagenets